LogArk/logark/README.md

 # logark
-LogArk, save you logs from the flood
+LogArk, save your logs from the flood

 ## Intput plugins
 - stdin